Sinai-Grace Hospital: Programs and services of note

-Sinai-Grace Hospital was the first hospital in Detroit and among the First in the region to have the Umbilical Cord Blood Bank program.
+Sinai-Grace Hospital was the first hospital in Detroit and among the first in the region to have the Umbilical Cord Blood Bank program.

 Surgical milestones

-Sinai-Grace Hospital was the first hospital in Michigan to offer Blue Light Cystoscopies.
-One of its other achievements was implementing a historic Uterine Fibroid surgery.
+Sinai-Grace Hospital was the first hospital in Michigan to offer blue light cystoscopies.
+The hospital was the first in the state to offer incision-free uterine fibroid surgery, as well.

 Accreditation

 DMC Sinai-Grace Hospital has been recognized/accredited by several major organizations, including: